matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `modules`

-Add modules under this option to extend functionality.
+Use the `module` sub-option to add modules under this option to extend functionality.
+The `module` setting then has a sub-option, `config`, which can be used to define some configuration for the `module`.

 Defaults to none.

 Example configuration:
 ```